cloud66/help-old/_posts/stack-definition/1907-09-26-custom-server.md

 date:   2090-09-24 10:51:22
 cloud66_text: "Try Cloud 66 for free"
 cloud66_sticky: true
-categories: stack-definition
+categories: add-ins
 lead: Custom servers within the Cloud 66 ecosystem
 search-tags: ['custom server', 'manage own server']
 tags: ['Customization', 'Add in']
 ---

 ## What is the custom server add-in?
 Adding a custom server to your stack allows you to manage your own services while still benefiting from the Cloud 66 ecosystem.

 A custom server will have the following Cloud 66 features enabled: